Safety Stock Calculator & Formula

 MY FIRST YEAR

-A 10 step guide to a Mindful Tax Return
+A 10 step Self Assessment Tax Return Guide

 Every January, almost 12 million self-employed individuals (or a fifth of the UK population) have to fill in a Self Assessment tax return, which is a notoriously stressful and generally negative experience.
 As a result, many dread filing their return and put it off until the last minute.
 This can lead to mistakes and fines for many people.

-With this year having been particularly difficult for the self-employed, QuickBooks want to reframe the Self Assessment process into one which is more mindful, encouraging people to see it as a way of taking stock of their progress and achievements as a business owner.
+QuickBooks wants to reframe the Self Assessment process into one which is more mindful, encouraging people to see it as a way of taking stock of their progress and achievements as a business owner.

 We are inviting sole traders to conduct their Self Assessment mindfully and see it as a way of assessing the progress and achievements of the last year.

 Wherever we are from, wherever we are now, and wherever we are heading to – at some point or other – most of us will feel stressed about money.